The Big Six energy companies are making the news again with talk of a new price freeze, SSE have already committed until 2016.

 Better the devil you know?

 In a recent survey by Which?
-Consumer survey had two of the UK’s smaller suppliers Ecotricity and Good Energy at the top of their chart with a mightily impressive 82% score, closely followed by other smaller UK suppliers OVO Energy, Utility Warehouse and Ebico.
+Consumer survey had two of the UK’s smaller energy suppliers Ecotricity and Good Energy at the top of their chart with a mightily impressive 82% score, closely followed by other smaller UK suppliers OVO Energy, Utility Warehouse and Ebico.

 The Big Six averaged a measly 40% score in comparison.
 Of those of us surveyed, none of us seemed overly impressed by our Big Six energy supplier yet still the faith in switching suppliers seems to have been lost.